Sirinya-K/JavaScript-projects-practice/README.md

 # JavaScript-projects-practice
-Collection of my JavaScript projects for practice
+Collection of my HTML/CSS/JavaScript projects for practice